ThatCoolCoder/nosper-engine/README.md

     - also means that we will now need a set data type to be constructable so that the values after the function
         - and then inevitably people (i.e me) will want set deconstruction, intersection, union etc. Which sounds like excessive scope for simply allowing lambdas
         - ok maybe this idea is for v3
-- conditions
-    - for now is implemented as inbuilt function like excel (`@ifelse(cond, a, b)`) but native ternary would be amazing.
-    - ternary will be specified to be short circuiting so that we can use it for both conditional "flow" and selecting values
-- add logical operators
-    - |, ^, &, ~ are all free in the syntax
-    - should we have a separate bool type or just do it c-style
-- immutable values for inbuilt stuff
-    - make loaded loadables immutable?
-    - requires attaching payload to values
-- strict data typing?
-    - can do optional typing, where everything is assumed to be a number but in function headers you can define x: func or whatever syntax and there will be a compile/runtime error on doing that
-- distinction between expressions and statement?
-    - requires moderate reworking as we have to make parser smarter
-- (minor) move to storing custom functions as (what was this going to say?)

 ## Overview of the code